matldupont/matdupont-dev/blog/220301/01-performance.md

 ![Image size is still a problem](better-image-size.png)

 The original image is 1258x1258, but I'm showing it as 200x200.
-This warning is telling me to just size it accordingly for best results.

-Using an image resizing app I [found online](http://www.simpleimageresizer.com/), I generate my new, smaller image.
+This warning is telling me to just sizå Using an image resizing app I [found online](http://www.simpleimageresizer.com/), I generate my new, smaller image.

 Once it's in my assets folder, I can adjust _`src/pages/home.tsx`_: